 Start (1)

-We want to be clear about what this process is—and what it isn’t.
-We’ve heard concerns that we’re moving toward a predetermined outcome, specifically a Business Improvement District.
-That is not the case.
 Through this collaborative process, we’ll work together to envision what we want for downtown’s future, and from there, the right funding and implementation approach will emerge based on what the community identifies as priorities and needs.
-A BID may be one option that surfaces, but it’s not a foregone conclusion—it’s one tool among many, and this discovery process will reveal whether it’s the right fit for New Bedford.
+A Business Improvement District (BID) may be one option that surfaces, but it’s not a foregone conclusion—it’s one tool among many, and this discovery process will reveal whether it’s the right fit for New Bedford.

-The September 30th session was just the starting point of this collaborative discovery process to identify and prioritize the needs of our downtown community, so it remains an enjoyable place to live, visit, and do business.
+This is a collaborative discovery process to identify and prioritize the needs of our downtown community, so it remains an enjoyable place to live, visit, and do business.
+Your input is essential to this work, so please help us spread the word to your neighbors, friends, and co-workers.

 We strongly encourage everyone to stay engaged by signing up for our email updates here.

-Together, we can ensure that downtown remains vital, thriving and true to what makes it so special.
+Together, we can ensure that downtown remains vital, thriving, and true to what makes it so special.

 Did you miss our Community Meeting on September 30th?